roshanshetty2816/experiment/docs/git-workflow.md

 ``git commit -m "Commit Message"``

+**Note:** Committing files may fail if they are not properly formatted.
+To ensure files are properly formatted before committing, the pre-commit tool automatically formats code.
+If files are modified by pre-commit, add the newly formatted files back to the staging area and re-run the commit command.

 ## 7. Push to Remote

 **Note**:  If the branch named **new_feature_branch** already exists in the remote repository, ensure to fetch the latest changes before proceeding with further updates.
 You can achieve this by executing: